dask/dask/docs/source/array-quickstart.rst

 A Dask Array is a :doc:`Dask Graph </spec>` with a special structure.
-You can do operations with Dask Arrays, but the result of calling ``compute`` is not a Dask Array, in most cases it will return a Numpy ndarray or a numeric type.
+You can do operations with Dask Arrays, but the result of calling ``compute`` is not a Dask Array.
+In most cases it will return a Numpy ndarray or a numeric type.
 A consequence is that even tough the data involved in the computations can be larger than memory, you have to ensure that your result will fit in memory.